HCLOpenBMC/documents/design/EEPROM-byte-type-identification.md

 ## Requirements

 * Need to identify single byte or two byte EEPROM (Broadcom or Mellanox).
-* To get the EEPROM type single byte or two byte at platform level.
+* To get the EEPROM type single byte or two byte from generic way.
-* Entity-manager should read this EEPROM type from machine layer.
+* Entity-manager should read this EEPROM type from dbus.
 * This byte type identification logic in entity-manager should be generic for all the platforms.

 ## Proposed Design

-This document proposes a new design engaging the FRU device to find the EEPROM device byte type, as single byte or two byte from the machine layer and read this device byte type via D-bus.
+This document proposes a new design engaging the FRU device to find the EEPROM device byte type, as single byte or two byte from the ncsid(phosphor-networkd) and read this device byte type via D-bus.

 The implementation flow of EEPROM byte type identification:

-1) The flag has been created to enable the EEPROM device byte identification service in entity-manager config file.
+1) Created a new interface and property for eeprom byte type identification in phosphor-dbus-interface.

-2) If the flag is set in entity-manager configuration, the particular machine specific service will be be executed.
-If not set the existing logic will be executed.
+2) In phosphor-networkd, creating a new D-bus for identifying the eeprom byte type.

-3) The platform specific service shall execute the script which parses the NIC manufacturer information like Broadcom or Mellanox from NIC information and get the EEPROM device byte type can be identified as single byte (Broadcom) or two byte(Mellanox).
+3) Using command of ncsi-netlink --info -x 2 -p 0 -c 0 which parses the NIC manufacturer information like Broadcom or Mellanox from NIC information and get the EEPROM device byte type can be identified as single byte (Broadcom) or two byte(Mellanox). and update the output in D-bus.

-4) This service will return the output (single byte or two byte) to the service initiated from FruDevice and get the byte type using sdbusplus call and updated those byte type information in FruDevice D-bus.
+4) Based on D-bus, the output will be updated in json's probe field of eeprom in entity-manager.

 5) Finally the FRU device will read and use the byte type(single byte or two byte)from the D-bus.